helpbuttons/hb-docs/docs/English/7pages.md

 ![Supplementary info](../images/screencaps/11_custom_faqs_fields.jpg)

 The legal and contact section.
-Admins write the network's privacy policy and ethics policy in free-text fields.
+Coordinators write the network's privacy policy and ethics policy in free-text fields.
 These texts are shown publicly on the FAQ page.
 A contact field allows publishing an email or phone number visible to all members.

 ---

-## Moderation (admin)
+## Moderation (coordinator)

 ### Moderation panel

 ![Moderation panel](../images/screencaps/12_moderation.jpg)

 The moderation hub, accessible from the profile page.
-Sections: **Users** (manage accounts, block users), **Pending buttons** (buttons awaiting approval if moderation mode is on), **Published buttons** (full searchable list of all live buttons), **QR Invitations** (generate and manage invite codes), **Admin communications** (broadcast messages to the community).
+Sections: **Users** (manage accounts, block users), **Pending buttons** (buttons awaiting approval if moderation mode is on), **Published buttons** (full searchable list of all live buttons), **QR Invitations** (generate and manage invite codes), **Coordinator communications** (broadcast messages to the community).

 ---